sorohan/graph-builder/markdown/graph-builder.mutablegraph.putedge.md

 Adds an edge connecting `nodeU` to `nodeV` if one is not already present.

-<p>If the graph is directed, the resultant edge will be directed; otherwise, it will be undirected.
+If the graph is directed, the resultant edge will be directed; otherwise, it will be undirected.

-<p>If `nodeU` and `nodeV` are not already present in this graph, this method will silently addNode `nodeU` and `nodeV` to the graph.
+If `nodeU` and `nodeV` are not already present in this graph, this method will silently [MutableGraph.addNode](./graph-builder.mutablegraph.addnode.md) `nodeU` and `nodeV` to the graph.

+Throws if the introduction of the edge would violate [BaseGraph.allowsSelfLoops](./graph-builder.basegraph.allowsselfloops.md)<!-- -->.

 **Signature:**
 ```javascript